 Currently, U.S. is Coaster's primary market.
-In 2015 and 2016, U.S. sales revenue accounts for 97.87% and 98.28% of Coaster's worldwide net sales respectively.
+In 2016 and 2017, U.S. sales revenue accounts for 98.28% and 98.62% of Coaster's worldwide net sales respectively.

 The demand for furniture is highly correlated with real estate industry.
 U.S. is the largest country in accepting immigrants that contributes to additional demands on housing and furniture products.

-Although the 2009 financial crisis tightened the availability of credit for consumers to purchase and it substantially reduced the demands on U.S. housing and furniture products.
 Since 2011, U.S. housing market and U.S. furniture demand were gradually recovered toward to the pre-financial crisis level.